silky/public_or_perish_talk/bam.md

 Let's look in a bit of detail at the possibilities here.

+One thing we can do here is to make all our research ideas public.

 ***---- Click ----***

-Continuing with what we can do on GitHub; one option I personally like, is to make all our research ideas public.

-***---- Click ----***
+(these are my ideas; not Erdös')

 Why?
 Well, what I really want in research life is to work on interesting things with people that are also interested in those things.
 By making my list public,